 Copper (needed 900 mcg for both men and women):

-Widely found in shellfish, nuts, whole grain cereals, organ meats, copper is essential for energy production, improvement of connective tissues, iron metabolism, neurotransmission, and in the production of hemoglobin.
-Copper deficiencies can occur from excessive zinc intake, malnutrition, or mal-absorption.
-The deficiency can lead to bone and connective tissue degeneration, abnormal blood cells, and many more.
+Widely found in shellfish, nuts, whole grain cereals and organ meats, copper is essential for energy production, improvement of connective tissues, iron metabolism, neurotransmission, and in the production of hemoglobin.

 Iron (18 mg for women and 8 mg for men):